mdsufz/OrtSuite/README.md

 sudo apt-get install ncbi-blast+
 ```

-*Note* - No other dependency of OrthoFinder is required to run OrtSuite since we only use it to perform the clustering of orthologs.
+*Note* - No other dependency of OrthoFinder is required to run OrtSuite1.0 since we only use it to perform the clustering of orthologs.

 JAVA